 Use a password manager.
 A password manager saves your password so you don't have to remember it, which makes it easier to use a different password for every site.
 This is helpful because password reuse is the second most common way attackers manage to steal credentials to a Fastmail account.
 The password manager can even generate a complicated password for you so it's completely unguessable.
 Most importantly, a password manager will not be fooled by a website pretending to be Fastmail or any other site.
 If the URL is different, it will not fill in the password.
 We recommend 1Password, Bitwarden, or KeePass.

 Double check the site address before typing your password.
 Try to get into the habit of always looking at the address bar before you type in your password.
 If it doesn't start with

-https://www.fastmail.com/, you're not at Fastmail, and you should close the browser window immediately.
+https://app.fastmail.com/, you're not at a Fastmail login page, and you should close the browser window immediately.

 Never reuse your Fastmail password at another service.
 Your email is the key to your digital life.
 Almost every web service you use, such as Amazon, Facebook, or Twitter, allows you to reset their password by sending a link to your email address.
 It’s vitally important to keep your email password secure, as it provides access to everything else!
 Other sites often don’t have the same high security measures as Fastmail, which makes them much easier for criminals to break in to.
 If they get your email address and the same password that you use for Fastmail, the attacker can then access your email account and get into everything else you use online.
 Always use a unique password for Fastmail that you don’t use elsewhere.